- Please note you will need to provide proof of identity before we can process your request.

 - The right to withdraw consent to receive our newsletter.

-These rights are explained in more detail below, but if you have any comments, concerns or complaints about our use of your Personal Data, please contact us using the contact details above.
+These rights are explained in more detail below, but if you have any comments, concerns or complaints about our use of your Personal Data, please contact us using the contact details located in the "How to Contact us" section above, on page 1 of the document.
 We will respond to any rights that you exercise within a month of receiving your request, unless the request is particularly complex, in which case we will respond within three months.
 There are exemptions to many of these rights which we will apply in accordance with the law.

 Right to access Personal Data relating to you